Medical Guardian vs. Lifeline

 Now that we’ve covered the significant differences between Medical Guardian and Lifeline, let’s take a look at what they have in common:

-• Fall detection: Medical Guardian offers automatic fall detection as an add-on, while Lifeline includes the feature with two of their systems for those more at risk of a fall.
+- Fall detection: Medical Guardian offers automatic fall detection as an add-on, while Lifeline includes the feature with its On the Go systems for people more at risk of a fall.

 Final Thoughts on Medical Guardian vs. Lifeline